Marvel: The End

-Marvel: The End is a six-issue limited comic book series, published in 2003, by Marvel Comics.
+Marvel: The End is a six issue limited comic book series, published in 2003, by Marvel Comics.
 It was written and penciled by Jim Starlin and inked by Al Milgrom.

-The series was collected in trade paperback format as Thanos: The End.
+Publishing history

+Marvel's Executive Editor Tom Brevoort has stated on his Tumblr blog that "Marvel: The End" (and all other "The End" series) is not in any way a part of the official Marvel continuity."

 Plot summary

-In Marvel: The End, the Heart of the Universe is an energy source first discovered a millennia ago by a group of alien explorers who learned to harness its great energy.
+The Heart of the Universe is an energy source first discovered a millennium ago by a group of alien explorers who learned to harness its great energy.
 Becoming the "Celestial Order", the explorers decided to use the power to forcibly attempt to bring peace to the universe by appointing beings they deemed worthy of the Heart's power to rule sectors of the universe.
 The Order chose the ancient Egyptian Pharaoh Akhenaten as their agent on Earth.
 The power, however, corrupts Akhenaten, who arrives on present-day Earth and uses the Heart's power to conquer the world, killing most of Earth's heroes in the process.
 The villain Doctor Doom attempts to kill Akhenaten by traveling back in time to execute him while he was still human, but Akhenaten prevents this.
 The Titan Thanos, who has become aware of the Heart's power, gathers the last of the heroes, including the Defenders and Captain Marvel, in an offensive maneuver on the Order.
 Thanos successfully destroys the machinery that allows the Order to channel the Heart's power and then absorbs the power into himself.
 Using the power of the Heart, Thanos travels back in time and destroys the Celestial Order before they found the Heart of the Universe and kills Akhenaten as he attempts to prevent Doom from killing his past self.